kernelkit/infix/src/statd/doc/yangerd-design.md

 ### Connection

 `yangerctl` connects to `/run/yangerd.sock` by default.
 The socket path can be overridden with `--socket <path>` for local testing against a non-system yangerd instance.
-There is no authentication — access control is enforced entirely by Unix socket file permissions (`srw-rw---- root:statd`).
+There is no authentication — access control is enforced entirely by Unix socket file permissions (`srw-rw---- root:yangerd`).

 ### Subcommands